matjacques/LightjamsSpout/README.md

 # LightjamsSpout
-COM wrapper for Spout making it usable in c# and any .Net in general
+COM wrapper for Spout making it usable in c# and .Net in general.

 Spout is a realtime video sharing framework for Windows.
 This COM object lets you easily create a Spout receiver in c#.